Martha of Denmark: Exile

-On 4 September 1318, King Eric of Denmark granted Martha the manor Hjarup on Jylland for her income.
+In Denmark, Birger and Martha were accompanied by their daughters Agnes and Katarina.
+On 4 September 1318, King Eric of Denmark granted Martha the manor of Hjarup in Jutland for her income.
 The following year, her brother Eric died and was succeeded by her younger brother Christopher II of Denmark, with whom she was reportedly not on as good terms as with her elder brother, possibly because Christopher had earlier sided with Birger's brothers against Eric.
-Christopher II granted Martha and Birger the manor Spegerborg at Skälskör on Själland with two parishes.
+Christopher II granted Martha and Birger the manor of Spegerborg in Skælskør on Zealand, along with two parishes.

 Martha was widowed in 1321.
-Evidently, Martha was forced to accompany King Christopher when he was exiled to Germany in 1326, and was not able to return for three years.
+It appears that she was forced to accompany King Christopher when he was exiled to Germany in 1326 and was unable to return for three years.
 In 1329, she was guaranteed the return of her property.
-In 1332, Christopher II died and Denmark was disrupted by interregnum.
-Nothing is known of her during these years, but at some point during her later years, she retired to St. Peders Kloster in Naestved in Själland.
+After Christopher II's death in 1332, Denmark was disrupted by interregnum.
+Nothing is known of Martha during these years, but at some point during her later years, she retired to St. Peder's Priory in Naestved in Zealand.

-Her second son died in exile in 1319.
-In 1320, her eldest son Magnus returned to Sweden, where he was executed.
-The chronicles therefore almost only mention the two daughters of the royal couple, Agnes and Catherine.
-Nothing is known of her youngest daughter Catherine, and the only thing known of her eldest daughter Agnes was that the King of Denmark donated lands to Slangerup Abbey for her upkeep in 1344.
+Her second son Erik died in exile in 1319.
+The chronicles therefore almost only mention the two daughters of the royal couple, Agnes and Katarina.
+Nothing is known about the younger daughter Katarina, and the only recorder detail about the eldest daughter, Agnes, is that the King of Denmark donated lands to Slangerup Abbey for her upkeep in 1344.

 She was buried in St. Bendt's Church in Ringsted.

 Issue

+The following children of Martha and Birger are known: